 - 1 cup cauliflower cut into medium florets

 - 1 carrot peeled and cut into medium cubes

-- 1 red bell pepper cut into small diced cubes
+- 1 green bell pepper cut into tiny diced cubes

-- 1 medium red onion cut into small diced cubes
+- 1 medium red onion cut into tiny diced cubes

 - 3-4 garlic cloves grated